swiftlang/swift-evolution/proposals/0394-swiftpm-expression-macros.md

 ## Introduction

-Macros provide a way to extend Swift by performing arbitary syntactic transformations on input source code to produce new code.
+Macros provide a way to extend Swift by performing arbitrary syntactic transformations on input source code to produce new code.
 One example for this are expression macros which were previously proposed in [SE-0382](https://github.com/apple/swift-evolution/blob/main/proposals/0382-expression-macros.md).
 This proposal covers how custom macros are defined, built and distributed as part of a Swift package.

 ## Motivation